Crimson Desert: How to Clear Bitter Paradise and Reach Path of Trials

 Instant deliveryNo spam, unsubscribe anytime

-With the power block seated, a wall button activates nearby.
-Press it to restore the Abyss, then climb up to collect the Abyss Artifact at the top.
-That artifact is the completion reward, and picking it up unlocks the Frost skill for your character along with the Imbue Element combinations that use it.
+With the block seated, a button activates nearby.
+Press it to restore the Abyss, then climb to the top of the platform to collect the Abyss Artifact.
+That artifact is the completion reward: picking it up grants Kliff the Frost element and the Frost Mantle skill, letting you imbue your other abilities with Frost.

-Completing Frostbitten Paradise is what opens the Path of Trials line.
-The trial itself is the gate; the Frost/Ice progression continues from there.
-If you want the next step laid out, see how to clear Path of Trials for the Ice element.
+Completing this is what finishes the Path of Trials.
+For the deeper Frost/Ice build and where it slots into your kit, see how to clear Path of Trials for the Ice element.

 Advertisement